basnijholt/adaptive-scheduler/README.md

 from adaptive_scheduler import client_support
 from mpi4py.futures import MPIPoolExecutor

-# the file that defines the learners
+# the file that defines the learners we created above
 from learners_file import learners, fnames

 # the address of the "database manager"